 An analysis of the nature and types of juvenile offenses, sociological theories of delinquency and causation, and an examination of the juvenile justice system.
 (1) Lecture: 3 hrs/wk.
-Prerequisite: SOCI 101 or INQ 260SO or permission.
+Prerequisite: SOCI 101 or INQ 260SO or permission of the instructor.